Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Inner amenability

-\begin{example} \normalfont Recall that a topological group $G$ is of type I \cite[Def.
-6.D.1 and Prop.
-7.C.I]{BeH1} if for any continuous unitary representation $\pi$ of $G$, the von Neumann algebra $\pi(G)''$ is of type I, hence injective by \cite[Prop.
-10.23]{Str}.
-In particular, by Theorem \ref{Th-Lau-Paterson} a second countable locally compact group $G$ of type I is inner amenable if and only if it is amenable.
-We refer to \cite[Th 6.E.19]{BeH1} for a list of groups of type I.
+\begin{example} \normalfont Recall that a topological group $G$ is of type I \cite[Definition 6.D.1 p.~196 and Proposition 7.C.I p.~219]{BeH20} if for any continuous unitary representation $\pi$ of $G$, the von Neumann algebra $\pi(G)''$ is of type I, hence injective by \cite[Proposition 10.23 p.~144]{Str81}.
+In particular, by Theorem \ref{Th-Lau-Paterson} a second-countable locally compact group $G$ of type I is inner amenable if and only if it is amenable.
+We refer to \cite[Theorem 6.E.19 p.~208 and Theorem 6.E.20 p.~209]{BeH20} for an extensive list of locally compact groups of type I, including connected nilpotent locally compact groups and linear algebraic groups over a local field of characteristic 0. \end{example}

-In particular, the group $\mathrm{SL}_2(\Q_p)$ is a non-inner amenable totally disconnected locally compact group since it is non-amenable by \cite[Example G.3.6 (iii)]{BHV}. \end{example}

-\begin{example} \normalfont If a locally compact group $G$ is almost connected\footnote{\thefootnote.
-That means that $G/G_e$ is compact where $G_e$ is the connected component of the identity $e$.} then its von Neumann algebra $\VN(G)$ is injective by \cite[page 228]{Pat4}.
+\begin{example} \normalfont If a locally compact group $G$ is almost connected, i.e.~$G/G_e$ is compact if $G_e$ is the connected component of the identity $e$, then its von Neumann algebra $\VN(G)$ is injective by \cite[p.~228]{Pat88b}.
 Again, by Theorem \ref{Th-Lau-Paterson} such a group is inner amenable if and only if it is amenable.
-This result in the connected case was first proved by Losert and Rindler in \cite[Theorem 1]{LoR1} and proven again in \cite[Corollary 3.4]{LaP2}. \end{example}
+This result in the connected case was first proved by Losert and Rindler in \cite[Theorem 1 p.~222]{LoR87} and proven again in \cite[Corollary 3.4 p.~161]{LaP91}. \end{example}

 If $A$ and $B$ are two subsets of a set $E$, the notation $A \Delta B\ov{\mathrm{def}}{=}(A-B) \cup (B-A)$ denotes here the symmetric difference of $A$ and $B$.
 Recall that